 "Some things are too important to be taken seriously." — Casey Neistat quoting Oscar Wilde

 This quote encapsulates the ethos of the session.
 Casey urged creators to stay loyal to the magic of creativity, not the metrics.
-In a world increasingly obsessed with views, followers, and monetization, he reminded everyone that the most meaningful work often comes from play, curiosity, and personal truth—not performance.
+In a world increasingly obsessed with views, followers, and monetization, he reminded everyone that the most meaningful work often comes from curiosity and passion—not performance.

 Hot Take: